sempsei/sempsei/README.md

 ## 🚀 About Me
-I'm a full stack developer... coding some stuff at night. sleeping by day...
+I'm a Developer... coding some stuff at night. sleeping by day...

 ## 🔗 Links